 If you feel it’s appropriate based on your student’s lunch preferences, you’re welcome to fund his/her MySchoolBucks lunch account.
 Please note, bottled water will no longer be offered for free, but 20 oz water bottles will be available for purchase.
 In addition, students will use their student id number to order lunches, so it would be helpful if our older students know their number and can enter it at check out.
 (New families: please see the instructions on the payments webpage to set up your student’s account in MySchoolBucks.)

 DCSD encourages parents to complete a Free and Reduced Application if they normally would do so.
 The outcome of the applications is directly tied to District funding.
-The 2023-24 Free and Reduced Meal Benefits information is available on the DCSD Nutrition Services website under the Free and Reduced tab.
+The 2024-25 Free and Reduced Meal Benefits information will be available on the DCSD Nutrition Services website under the Free and Reduced tab.

 To learn more about the school lunch program, please see the Nutrition Services website.